b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 If you believe that context surrounding this verse of scripture will make it more palatable, go on and read the entire chapter if you like.
 I'll wait.

 Believe it or not, this passage has stirred disagreements among those who've practiced Mormonism.
-Seems out of character for God to do something like this, which raises many questions—among them, "what the hell, God?"
+Seems out of character for God to do something like this, which raises many questions; among them, "what the hell, God?"
 I suppose that becoming "like unto a [flint](https://duckduckgo.com/?q=flint&iax=images&ia=images)" must be referring to the hardness of their hearts, as "flint is usually dark grey or black, green, white, or brown in colour, and has a glassy or waxy appearance" by [Wikipedia](https://en.wikipedia.org/wiki/Flint)'s short description.
 [Verse 14](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p14#p14) sounds like "they" were called Lamanites who received this curse.

 > *The Nephites separate themselves from the Lamanites, keep the law of Moses, and build a temple—Because of their unbelief, ==the Lamanites are cut off from the presence of the Lord, are cursed, and become a scourge unto the Nephites==.
 About 588–559 B.C.*